PasamonteG/SQLDI_Install/README.md

-# Colliding Worlds
+# IBM SQL Data Insights Installation Lab
 IBM z16 and also IBM z17brings together the worlds of Enterprise-Scale Transaction Workloads, with Machine Learning and AI.

-"Colliding Worlds" is a collection of practical examples of using a z/OS environment to deploy and use AI technologies with z/OS.
+Through this lab we will introduce you in the installation and setup of the IBM SQL Data Insights for Db2 v13 (SDI).
+It is a feature that you can download and install, and any other Db2 for z/OS feature, using its FMID.
+With SDI you will enable business analysts and data scientists to use a powerful AI tool that comes with your Db2 for z/OS, just by using SQL sentences.

-## IBM Z16 Context
+## IBM Z Context
-The IBM Z16 introduced the Telum processor, with the AIU processing unit to support AI workloads.
-IBM z17 has continued with enabling AI acceleration with Telum II and its enhanced AIU. z/OS has also provided a wide range of AI software support, both proprietary and open source, to enable AI workloads.
+The IBM z16 introduced the Telum processor, with the AIU processing unit to support AI workloads.
+IBM z17 has continued with enabling AI acceleration with Telum II and its enhanced AIU. z/OS has also provided a wide range of AI software support, both proprietary and open source, to enable AI workloads, that IBM is supporting and providing in several different packages: installable software, isolated containers, K8S in Openshift and others.

 ...
 However, a low-cost emulated IBM Z environment is all you need to learn how to deploy and use AI on Z.

-## Colliding Worlds Environment
+## IBM's ZVA Environment
-The Colliding Worlds workshop makes use of ZD&T ( Z Development and Test ) to provide a z/OS environment for gaining practical experiences of various AI on Z deployment scenarios.
+In this workshop workshop we will make use of ZD&T ( Z Development and Test ) to provide a z/OS environment for gaining practical experiences of SDI.
 This github repository contains the hands-on learning guides for a student to perform the exercises.
 It also contains an audit trail of all the work that was done to prepare the lab environment.

+---

+**<TO BE REVIEWED**

 Hands-On Learning exercises are provided for two categories of experience.